omizeth/uic_tr18-trad-inversa-es-en/unidad4/semana11/ingreso-de-militares-de-EUA-a-México.md

 JOSÉ GERARDO RODOLFO FERNÁNDEZ NOROÑA<br>
 CHAIRMAN OF THE BOARD OF DIRECTORS<br>
-OF THE SENTAE OF THE<br>
+OF THE SENATE OF THE<br>
 H. CONGRESS OF THE UNION<br>

-Article 76, Section III, of the Political Constitution of the United Mexican States establishes that the Senate has the exclusive power to authorize the Federal Executive to authorize the transit of foreign troops through national territory.
+Article 76, Section III, of the Political Constitution of the United Mexican States establishes that the Senate has the exclusive power to authorize the Federal Executive to permit the transit of foreign troops through national territory.

 The Mexican Secretariat of the Navy received an invitation from the Office of Defense Cooperation to celebrate the training event known as **"Strengthening the Capabilities of the SEMAR Special Operations Forces"**, which, if approved, will take place in the Mexican Marine Corps Specialized Training and Education Center located in San Luis Carpizo, in the State of Campeche, from February 17 to March 28, 2025.